swansonk14/SyntheMol/docs/antibiotics.md

 ```

-### Filter by model score
+### Bioactivity

-Filter for high-scoring molecules by only keeping molecules with the top 20% of model scores.
+Filter for high-scoring molecules (i.e., predicted bioactivity) by only keeping molecules with the top 20% of model scores.
 ```bash
 #!/bin/bash